chainHero/heroes-service/README.md

 ![Screenshot Chaincode installed and instantiated](docs/images/install-and-instantiate-cc.png)

 > **Tips**: the installation and the instantiation don't need to be run at every start of the application.
 Only when we update the chaincode (and the chaincode version).
-A solution is to provide an argument when we run the application to tell to make this additional procedure before move on.
-For the tutorial, we will clean up the environment every time, so we don't care about that.
+A solution is to provide an argument when we run the application to tell to do this additional procedure before move on.
+Since in this tutorial we will clean up the environment every time we don't really care about that.

 ### f.
 Query the chaincode